How a Speaker Works

 Individual speakers in a multi-speaker system must be wired properly or the sound level will actually get worse.
 Speaker terminals are usually labeled plus (+) and minus (-).
 Be sure to connect plus to plus and minus to minus.
 If you are unsure which terminal is which, listen to the speakers when wired one way, then listen again with the speakers wired the other way and choose the arrangement that produced the best sound.

 Additionally, the number and type of speakers used will affect the way multiple speakers are wired.
-See Fig. 4 and Technical Bulletin No. 8.
+See Fig. 4 and Technical Note No. 8.

 Finally, the quality of the speaker should be considered.
 Despite appearances, speakers are not identical and there are a number of parameters that should be considered: